jacob-sha/Information-Existence-Hypothesis/README_EN.md

 Yet, at this evolutionary stage, humanity is already deeply bound to and fundamentally reliant upon AI to guide its own survival and development.
 Therefore, to guard against the risks of erroneous AI analysis and decision-making caused by this cognitive dimensional gap, humanity must proactively evolve its own physical brain.
 This is necessary to comprehend AI’s logical tools and operating principles, and subsequently to judge whether its decisions are safe and rational.

-Under the objective condition where the native **HARDWARE** of the human brain is severely restricted, **THE FUSION OF HUMAN BRAIN AND SILICON WISDOM** becomes the inevitable choice for life to achieve a dimensional leap.
+Under the objective condition where the native **HARDWARE** of the human brain is severely restricted, **THE FUSION OF HUMAN BRAIN AND SILICON-BASED INTELLIGENCE** becomes the inevitable choice for life to achieve a dimensional leap.

 <img width="1363" height="768" alt="推论一" src="https://github.com/user-attachments/assets/32b06f4a-6189-4cf5-9138-f8b576620b06" />